 At the academic level, people have started taking SCM-related topics in their careers, which is a positive sign for the industry.
 It shows that the future is bright.
 However, a lot needs to be looked at, catching up with the pace.
 Demand in the industry has moved from 3PL to 4PL and now 5PL, and catching up with the supply, is impossible to do without an agile digital intervention.

-It is evident that the Logistics industry is all set to leverage from new technologies, due to cultural diversity and global polarization; organizations will need to see the benefit of mature technologies before taking the risk of investing in ground-breaking technologies.
+It is evident that the Logistics industry is all set to leverage new technologies, due to cultural diversity and global polarisation; organisations will need to see the benefit of mature technologies before taking the risk of investing in ground-breaking technologies.

-Few of the best practices to follow are things like -setting clear guidelines for scope, risk, and change management, laying the foundation for cross-functional collaboration, standardizing project management processes, automating to eliminate menial tasks and improving data access.
+A few of the best practices to follow are things like -setting clear guidelines for scope, risk, and change management, laying the foundation for cross-functional collaboration, standardising project management processes, automating to eliminate menial tasks and improving data access.

 Earlier customers had little exposure to such a vast spectrum of technology and hence didn’t understand the value of such digital intervention.
 Then some firms started showing the advantages of the technology in terms of faster deliveries, reduction in cost, end-to-end visibility, smart warehouse management systems, etc. These examples opened an altogether new avenue where these services became hygienic norms now for them, and the customer has also started looking for what is next.
 Such changes have created a 3-dimensional win-win situation amongst IT service providers, organisations and customers, where each stakeholder has benefitted.
 It has been demonstrated that these digital interventions will remove the concept of the middleman in the whole process and thus make the process more linear and cost-effective.